-When Special Agent Will Trent arrives in Grant County, he finds a police department determined to protect its own and far too many unanswered questions about a prisoner's death.
-He doesn't understand why Officer Lena Adams is hiding secrets from him.
-He doesn't understand her role in the death of Grant County's popular police chief.
-He doesn't understand why that man's widow, Dr. Sara Linton, needs him now more than ever to help her crack this case.
+When Will Trent arrives in Grant County, he finds a police department determined to protect its own and far too many questions about a prisoner’s death.
+He doesn’t understand why Officer Lena Adams is hiding secrets from him or her role in the death of Grant County’s popular police chief.

-While the police force investigates the murder of a young woman pulled from a frigid lake, Trent investigates the police force, putting pressure on Adams just when she's already about to crack.
-Caught between two complicated and determined women, trying to understand Linton's passionate distrust of Adams, the facts surrounding Chief Tolliver's death, and the complexities of this insular town, Trent will unleash a case filled with explosive secrets--and encounter a thin blue line that could be murderous if crossed.
+While the police force investigates the murder of a young woman pulled from a frigid lake, Trent investigates the police force, putting pressure on Adams.
+Caught between two complicated and determined women, trying to understand Linton’s passionate distrust of Adams, the facts surrounding Chief Tolliver’s death, and the complexities of this insular town, Trent will unleash a case filled with explosive secrets–and encounter a thin blue line that could be murderous if crossed.

 When Sara learns he was arrested by Lena Adams who failed to search him, she lets her anger get the better of her and calls in the GBI.
 There is a lot of anger simmering between these two women as Sara wants Lena punished for Jeffrey’s death, yet Lena maintains her innocence underling how Jeffrey was killed on the job.
 The angry feelings would indicate we are about to get an explosive meeting between the two but you’d be wrong since they never share a scene together.
 Yet, Slaughter still manages to keep the bad feelings flowing between them by using intermediaries, mainly Will, who is torn between the two of them.
 First and foremost, Will is loyal to Sara but he has good instincts and is willing to hear Lena out.
 Avoiding a confrontation between Sara and Lena may seem like a cop out but it works effectively for this novel and it keeps the tension building.